ioanacioata/mobile-applications/README.md

 # mobile-applications
 This is a semester project for the Mobile Applications course.
 In the following, the application requirements are presented.

+Student: Bianca Ioana Cioata  email:cbie1885@scs.ubbcluj.ro or ioana.cioata26@gmail.com
-Student: @BiancaIoanaCioata Group: 933 Teacher: @dancojocar
+Group: 933
+Teacher: Dan Cojocar

 ## Project Description